 16. Time Management

-Time management is a vital skill to have when working in any position, especially a managerial role.
+Time management is a vital skill to have when working in any position, especially in a managerial role, whether remotely or in an office.
 You will not only have to manage your own time but also the company’s time and efforts.
 You’ll need to keep on top of project deadlines, staff requirements and any other tasks and challenges that arise on a daily basis.
 Managers must decide where to invest the company’s time and resources, which will give them a good profit return.

 As a person of power, you’ll need to solve a number of issues that arise daily.
 This could be for a client, employee or your personal manager.
 Whatever the situation, you have to think quickly and logically, not allowing emotional stress or time pressure to alter your ideas.
 Peter Economy says: ‘Leaders are recruited, trained and chosen to solve organisational problems, and to take advantage of opportunities in the marketplace.’